Ayansinha12/Vityarthi-project/statement.md

 ⦁	 Empty inputs

-⦁	Bill GenerationPrints each ordered item along with its price.
+⦁	Bill Generation prints each ordered item along with its price.

 ⦁	Automatic Total Calculation Provides the total number of all items chosen.